 Debunking a long thought that an appeal to emotion sparks a call-to-action that motivates viewers to become consumers, a new study suggests that emotionally arousing advertisements may not always help improve consumers’ immediate memory.

-The findings, published in the International Journal of Advertising, indicate that an ad’s emotional arousal can have a negative effect on immediate memory but a positive effect on delayed memory — but only if the level of emotional arousal elicited by the ad is congruent with the ad’s claims.
+The findings, published in the International Journal of Advertising, indicate that an ad’s emotion arousal can have a negative effect on immediate memory but a positive effect on delayed memory — but only if the level of emotional arousal elicited by the advertisement is congruent with the ad’s claims.

 Follow NewsGram on Instagram to keep yourself updated.